rubyworks/fileutils2/README.md

 clear that the tests themselves were missing something (that's a good thing to discover!), the code was reverted to the old design.
-Sadly, I am certain there was no other reason for it than the simple fact that the three main core members from Seattle.rb begrude me, and go out ther way to undermine everything I do.
+Sadly, I am certain there was no other reason for it than the simple fact that the three main core members from Seattle.rb begrudge me, and go out their way to undermine everything I do.
-This behavior is farily well documented in the archives of the ruby-talk mailing list.
-I don't like to think that their personal opinions of me would influence the design of the Ruby programming language, which should be of the upmost professional character, but it is clearly not the case, as is evidenced by the fact that they were not willing to discuss the design, let alone actuall fix it, but instead summarily decalared themselves the new maintainers of the code, reverted the code to the old design and pronounced the issue closed.
+This behavior is fairly well documented in the archives of the ruby-talk mailing list.
+I don't like to think that their personal opinions of me would influence the design of the Ruby programming language, which should be of the utmost professional character, but it is clearly not the case, as is evidenced by the fact that they were not willing to discuss the design, let alone actually fix it, but instead summarily declared themselves the new maintainers of the code, reverted the code to the old design and pronounced the issue closed.
 Period.